 If your claim is denied, you should consider consulting a Social Security Disability attorney (if you’re not already working with one) regarding the best way to go about the appeals process.

 Many Social Security Disability claims which are initially denied are later approved in the appeals process.
-While you are allowed to represent yourself at all stages of the process, you are much more likely to win your case if you are represented by an experienced Social Security disability lawyer.
+While you are allowed to represent yourself at all stages of the process, you are much more likely to win your case if you are represented by a disability lawyer.